-What is a Medigap Policy?
+What is a Medigap Policy

-Once you have enrolled in a Medigap plan, you will be required to pay the agreed monthly premium to your insurer on top of the Medicare Part B payment.
+Once you have enrolled in a plan, you will be required to pay the monthly premium to your insurer on top of your Medicare Part B premium.
 The monthly premium depends on the insurance company, the type of plan you purchase, your age, and your location.
 Paying your premiums on time guarantees you the renewal of your policy, even if you have a health-related problem.

 Remember, insurers set their own monthly premiums and underwriting qualifications, so, it pays to shop around.
 The cost varies depending on your location, your health condition and, of course, the particular plan you choose.
 Fill out the rate form on our site and we’ll compare different rates from various top insurance companies.
 Remember that if you want to get coverage as a couple, you will have to purchase separate policies; spouses cannot be covered together.

-When is the Best Time to Apply for a Medigap Plan?
+When is the Best Time to Apply

-The best time to purchase a Medigap insurance policy is within the six months open enrollment period.
-During this period, you are allowed to purchase any Medigap policy available in your state, whether you have a pre-existing health condition or not and at the same price as someone in good health.
+The best time to apply for a policy is during your six month Open Enrollment Period.
+During this period, you’re allowed to purchase any policy available in your state, whether you have a pre-existing health condition or not and at the same price as someone in good health.
 This period automatically starts on the first day of your 65th birthday AND you must already be enrolled in Medicare Part B.

-What Happens if I Buy My Medigap Plan After the Open Enrollment Period?
+What Happens After My Open Enrollment Period

-What is the Best Medigap Plan?
+What is the Best Plan

 There is no distinction in plans as offered by different insurance companies; policy details are all determined by the state government.
 Beneficiaries should carefully review the different policy packages and decide which coverage is appropriate for them.

 Remember, some policies provide higher monthly premiums but less out of pocket expenses, while some provide lower monthly premiums but high out of pocket expenses.
 The best way to know more about these plans and which one best suits your needs is by contacting our team of Medicare agents, who will help to match a plan to your specific needs.

 A Medigap policy differs from a Medicare Advantage Plan.
 While Medicare Advantage plans provide means of getting Medicare benefits, the policy doesn’t compliment Original Medicare.
-You can still apply for the Medigap policy even if you have the Medicare Advantage plan.
-Just make sure you will be able to leave your Medicare Advantage plan before the Medigap policy begins.
+You can still apply for Medigap plans even if you have a Medicare Advantage plan.
+Just make sure you’re able to leave your Medicare Advantage plan before the policy begins.